• Skip to primary navigation

 What is happening in the jaw joint area to cause you problems ?

-What do bite splints (night guards) look like for joint problems ?
+What do bite splints (night guards) look like for joint problems and protecting fixed implant bridges ?

 Case 1